 High Interest Rate Credit Cards

 Is bankruptcy a solution for high interest rate credit cards?
 Generally, our answer is yes.
 We see so many people in our office who are just a few dollars away for making ends meet.
-Many times, this is because they are paying over 20% interest on high rate credit cards.
+Many times, this is because they are paying over 20% interest on high-rate credit cards.
 When payments aren’t paid timely people incur a substantial late fee.
-Our clients tell us if they could earn just a little bit more money or if they could reduce their credit card payments each month, then they would be able to better provide for their family or to build a cushion in case of emergencies; however what we see is that the extra bit of income never arrives, and the credit card payments simply get higher and higher each month.
+Our clients tell us if they could earn just a little bit more money or if they could reduce their credit card payments each month, then they would be able to better provide for their family or to build a cushion in case of emergencies; however, what we see is that the extra bit of income never arrives, and the credit card payments simply get higher and higher each month.

 There is good news and a solution to the problem.
 Even if you are a person or a couple who has a moderate income and possible assets that you could lose in a Chapter 7 bankruptcy, you can use a Chapter 13 debt consolidation to reorganize the debt and pay 0% interest to all of the credit card companies.
 Some people consider taking out a second mortgage to pay off their credit card debt; however, we suggest that this never a good move because what we have seen is that once the credit cards are reduced, many people do not close the accounts but continue to use the credit cards.
 They then start charging to the credit cards again.
 When this happens, the debtor is simply in a worse off position than before they took out the second mortgage on their home.

-Regardless if you pay nothing to your credit card companies or if you pay some of the debt, you will likely still be in better financial shape than you are when you are paying the high interest rates to the credit card companies.
-Of course when filing this Chapter 13 debt consolidation, you may also include any home arrearage that you might have and you may include the debt that you may owe on any secured items such as cars, furniture, or jewelry.
+Regardless, if you pay nothing to your credit card companies or if you pay some of the debt, you will likely still be in better financial shape than you are when you are paying the high interest rates to the credit card companies.
+Of course, when filing this Chapter 13 debt consolidation, you may also include any home arrearage that you might have and you may include the debt that you may owe on any secured items such as cars, furniture, or jewelry.
 You can also address any child support arrearage or possible tax debt that you might have.
 What we suggest is that you set an appointment to meet with our Montgomery bankruptcy lawyers to determine how you can best address high interest rate credit cards and any other debts that you might have through a Chapter 7 bankruptcy or a Chapter 13 debt consolidation.
 Solutions do exist for high-interest credit card payments.
-If you are stuck in a cycle of high interest rate credit cards that seem to never end, then simply make an appointment with our experienced Montgomery bankruptcy attorneys to come in and discuss your situation.
+If you are stuck in a cycle of high interest rate credit cards that seem to never end, then simply make an appointment with our experienced Montgomery bankruptcy attorneys or our Selma bankruptcy attorneys to come in and discuss your situation.

-At The Sellers Law Firm, all consultations are free, and we can usually met with you within 24 hours.
+At The Sellers Law Firm, all consultations are free, and we can usually meet with you within 24 hours.
 Our phone lines are answered 24 hours a day!
 We have offices in Montgomery, Selma, Greenville, and Troy.
 Call or text us at 334-LAWYERS (529-9377) and set an appointment and meet the team.
 You may also use the Contact Form on our website, or you may email us at email@example.com.
 Remember that doing nothing changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.